Ireland Child Dependent Visa

 Child Dependent visa applications are usually processed faster than visas to sponsor non-nuclear permitted family members.
 Nevertheless, understand that all applications for the Child Dependent visa are processed in date order, so if there are so many applications before yours, it may take longer.

 Furthermore, if you do not submit a complete application or need to provide additional documents, your processing time will take longer.
-This is why we recommend you use the services of an immigration specialist such as Total Law immigration lawyers to ensure you have a high-standard application with no unnecessary delays.
+This is why we recommend you use the services of an immigration specialist such as Total Law immigration consultants to ensure you have a high-standard application with no unnecessary delays.

 Immigration Permission and Travelling to Ireland